Matyhb99/macatcg-store/README.md

-# macatcg-store
+# macatcg-store // este ya no va
-tienda de cartas tcg (juego de cartas coleccionables en español)